 - Endometrin (vaginal insert)

-- Progest (cream)
+- Pro-Gest (cream)

 Talk to your doctor about whether Prometrium or one of these products might be your best option.

-Because of the risk for cancer or a blood clot, you want to take Prometrium for the shortest length of time, and in the smallest dose, needed to treat your condition.
+You should take Prometrium for the shortest length of time, and in the smallest dose, needed to treat your condition.

 If you take combination hormone replacement therapy, see your doctor every three to six months to make sure you still need Prometrium.
 Also get regular physical exams to check your heart and overall health.